theolundqvist/bot_aktienyheter/README.md

 # bot_aktienyheter
-A telegram bot that send news about user defined stocks.
+A telegram bot that send news and updates relevant to user defined stocks.

 Pretty slow for searching and drawing graphs.

-Sends lots of messages so best procedure is to mute and to check when necessary.
+Sends lots of messages so best procedure is to mute and to just check now and then.

 Check it out at: https://t.me/aktienyheter_bot